Skip to content

 patta.com Listed by lockbit5 Ransomware Group

 Public reporting indicates the company, which provides a total-solution concept for apparel and related products, suffered a ransomware attack in which attackers copied sensitive internal documents before encryption.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the posted material as internal files, though the full scope of records has not been independently verified by third parties.
 The listing appeared on the LockBit5 leak site hosted on the dark web, a standard step in the group’s extortion process when victims do not pay the demanded ransom.

 Why This Matters for You and Your Family